Strategies for Developing sound M&A processes

 The best people need to be immersed in the various stages of M&A, and although the best people are often the busiest, the benefits their involvement yield more than compensate for their time.
 To truly develop successful processes you need a dedicated team of experts.
 This will allow your company to develop skill-sets in the different areas of M&A.

 Additionally, getting the right people involved early in the M&A process helps avoid information gaps and overlapping and redundant work during diligence.
-Similarly, data shows that having the right people involved from the inception of a deal leads to a smoother and, ultimately, more successful integration.
+Similarly, data shows that having the right people involved from the inception of a deal leads to a smoother and, ultimately, more successful post merger integration.

 While you want your experts involved, the experts cannot be the only ones with valuable knowledge; therefore, it is worthwhile for your key players to have others shadow them so the process can continue under all circumstances.